-A guide to UK busking laws
+A guide to UK busking laws in 2023

 However, there's often confusion about the laws around busking.
-To help independent musicians and potential buskers understand to rules and regulations of street performing, we thought we'd share some basic advice on busking laws in the UK.
+To help independent musicians and aspiring buskers understand to rules and regulations of street performing, we thought we'd share some basic advice on busking laws in the UK.

 Is busking illegal?